robertmtpaul/tictactoe/README.md

 The game must be played in a browser, and has been verified to work in Chrome, Firefox and Safari browsers at this time.

+The user tokens are a handwashing icon and virus icon instead of the traditional 'X' and 'O'.

 **How was the game built?**

 I have used conditional logic in JavaScript on jQuery targeted DOM elements to see if the user has clicked a box.
 A global variable 'numberOfTurns' checks how many turns have been taken and switches between the tokens based on the number of turns.

 The conditional logic further checks for a winning combination of moves by seeing if all boxes are of equal value, on every click event.
 Each time a user clicks, a click event checks with conditional logic if all turns have been taken and displays a CSS modal window notifying the users if so.

+A user is prevented from double clicking a box by a conditional statement that checks to see if the box is filled, and if so, does not allow a token to be added to the box.

 The grid resets at the end of the game: when a player wins or there is a draw.